PoinP/PySimpleImageEditor/README.md

 * Add an are you sure you want to leave without saving prompt
 * Add keyboard shortcuts
 * Unify UI components for Windows, Linux and Mac
+* Add more filters like Multiply and Color Dodge

 ## Instructions on running the application